spgriffs/energryAwarnessTest/process.md

 ## Data ##
 We got our data from a github repository called tracebase.
 The data contains timestamps for specific appliances and their power draw for that time.

+Each item will contain the following format when parsed:
+Date: "1/11/2011 00:00:04"
+CurrentVal: 2
+AverageVal: 3 // value averaged over a few number of seconds

+We will be placing the data into records.
+Each record holds all the keys for each item.
+This will allow us to easily treat all values as the same.

+The entire dataset will be composed of a list key timestamps to record values.
+This will make it easy to get and set values have have already been initialized for that date time.

+The dataset will likely follow this json format:
+Dataset
+["1/11/2011 00:00:04": {
+  date: JavaScript Date object
+  Item1: 0 // the value here will be the provided average value
+  Item2: 1
+  Item3: 2
+  .
+  .
+  .
+},
+"1/11/2011 00:00:09": {
+  date: JavaScript Date object
+  Item1: 3
+  Item2: 1
+  Item3: 1
+  .
+  .
+  .
+},
+]

-The time between samples ranges but is around 5 seconds between readings.
+The time between samples ranges but is typically around 5 seconds between readings.
 The data is sparse as to which appliances have use on which days, i.e. all appliances do not have data for each day.
 Typically the data for a particular appliance has samples of 5 seconds spanning a single day to over a week.

 Link: https://github.com/areinhardt/tracebase/tree/master/complete